kamilcinner/cloudlab-6/README.md

 - PHP server (php:7.3-rc-fpm-alpine),
 - MySQL server (mysql:5.7.36).

-Use a command to start the service:
+Use a command to start the service accessible on port 8081:

 `docker-compose up`